libp2p/js-libp2p-http-fetch/README.md

 // And of course, you can use the fetch API as you normally would resp = await node.services.http.fetch('https://example.com')

-// This gives you the accessiblity of the fetch API with the flexibility of using a p2p network.
+// This gives you the accessibility of the fetch API with the flexibility of using a p2p network.
-}

-main()
 ```

 # Install